parshvamody15/Playlist_Simulation/README.md

 # Playlist_Simulation

-Designed and implemented a playlist using a doubly linked list in C++
+Designed a playlist simulation utilizing the power of C++ programming and implemented it through a doubly linked list data structure.